-If you are visiting Helsinki in winters (like I did when I was stopping by Helsinki to see the Northern Lights in Lapland), touring the city indoor wouldn’t be such a bad idea – especially in European cities where nice museums and churches are everywhere.
+If you are visiting Helsinki in winter (like I did when I was stopping by Helsinki to see the Northern Lights in Lapland), touring the city indoors wouldn’t be such a bad idea – especially in European cities where nice museums and churches are everywhere.
 I purchased a Helsinki card which granted me free access to almost all major art and history museums in the city.

 Prices: 1-day pass (24-hour) (€44), 2-day pass (48-hour) (€52), 3-day pass(72-hour) (€59)